rbgo404/Starling-LM-7B-alpha-GPTQ-1/README.md

 ## Deploy Starling-7B using Inferless:
 - Deployment of Starling-7B model using [vLLM](https://github.com/vllm-project/vllm).
-- By using the vLLM, you can expect an average latency of 1.07 sec.
+- By using the vLLM, you can expect an average latency of `1.07 sec`.

 ---
 ## Prerequisites